 Once the benchmarking has been completed, these schools have the opportunity host VIP tours to showcase the commitment their students, teachers, and administration have made to energy efficiency.
 Invited guests will include legislators, representatives of electric utilities, and businesses involved in helping the schools complete program work, as well as local press.

 Most excitingly, KEEF will extend this opportunity to save and learn beyond these four schools.
 This year, every K-12 school district in Pennsylvania is welcome to apply for a no-cost portfolio assessment provided by Warren Energy Engineering.
 For selected districts, collaborative and guided engagements will be conducted with decision-makers to identify appropriate options for assistance in becoming more energy efficient.
 Schools statewide have received details about the application process, directly.

 From 2013 to 2017 these awards were made possible by the generous support of the Emily Hall Tremaine Foundation, this energy efficiency award provides a unique opportunity for K-12 schools in Pennsylvania to get recognition for all of the work they have already done to save energy and money.
 Past award winners have together saved over 10,000,000 kWh and $1,300,000!

-Last year the award was conferred by Public Utility Commission Vice Chairman Andrew Place and winning schools received a variety of prizes, including a free ENERGY STAR certification, free auditing services, free Nest thermostates, and educational materials.
-Since 2013, the award has been covered in dozens of news outlets with a combined viewership of almost 6 million people.
+Last year the award was conferred by Public Utility Commission Vice Chairman Andrew Place’s Executive Policy Manager, Hayley Book and winning schools received a variety of prizes, including a free ENERGY STAR certification, certification on the PJM market, free auditing services, free Nest thermostats, and educational materials.
+Since 2013, the award has been covered in dozens of news outlets with a combined viewership of almost 9 million people.